by: Meg Collins, former CPST

 $$ — Safety 1st onBoard 35 & onBoard 35 Air ~ $129 & $159 — Great for preemies, but not compatible with many of our favorite strollers for twins

-$$ — Graco SnugRide 35 LX ~ $149 MSRP / $101 on sale through Amazon — For twins and preemies, this is the favorite for a few reasons: no re-thread harness with 15 height positions; three crotch buckle positions; seat comes with lower body positioning insert
+$$ — Graco SnugRide SnugLock 35 Elite ~ $197 MSRP / $185 on sale through Amazon — For twins and preemies, this is the favorite for a few reasons: great value, easy to install and no re-thread harness

 $$ — Britax B-Safe 35 & Britax B-Safe 35 Elite ~ 199 MSRP / $169 on sale through Amazon & $299 MSRP / $189 on sale through Amazon — Very safe, but can only be used with BOB Duallie or another Britax or BOB stroller